Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: The LQR Case

 \section{The LQR Case}

-In this section, we will develop a storage functional $\lambda[\rho]$ satisfying \eqref{eq:Dissipativity}, for the specific choice $D = D_\mathrm{KL}$, where $D_\mathrm{KL}$ denotes the Kullback-Leibler divergence.
-Due to the technicality of the material presented here, most proofs are provided in the Appendix.
-We consider the LQR problem:
+In this section, we will develop a storage functional $\lambda[\rho]$ satisfying \eqref{eq:Dissipativity} for the LQR case with Gaussian process noise and for the Kullback-Leibler divergence $D_\mathrm{KL}$.
+Most proofs are provided in the Appendix.
+We consider the dynamics: